Castor de Andrade

-Biography

 Illicit gambling empire

 Castor was born in 1926 to a family who was very involved in the jogo do bicho.
 His grandmother Iaiá was already known as a jogo do bicho lottery operator.
 His father, Eusébio de Andrade e Silva, invested in cattle raising and founded a transport company.
 Castor had a carefree infancy.
 He studied in the traditional school Colégio Pedro II, but frequently skipped classes to go to the beaches of the neighborhood of Flamengo.
 This, however, did not prevent him from graduating in law.

 Castor inherited the jogo do bicho office of his grandmother and father and with his uncles transformed it to an illicit gambling empire – taking over more and more pontos (points-of-sale) where the lottery dealers collect money and keep record of the bets.
 He would eventually expand to slot machines and video poker as well.
 He rose to power despite his reputation.
 After the 1964 Brazilian coup d'état, various generals paid homage to him.
 The military regime was unable to crack down on the illegal lottery.
 The Secretary of Security of Rio de Janeiro of that time, General Waldir Alves Muniz, received an instruction to "avoid problems with Castor de Andrade".
 Ex-president João Figueiredo one day broke the protocol, departing from a group of authorities who surrounded him to personally greet the bicheiro.

 Castor de Andrade and his son Paulo Roberto de Andrade operated the illegal lottery in Marechal Hermes, Padre Miguel, Bangu, Santíssimo, Senador Camará, Mangaratiba and Ibicuí.
 He was considered a romantic bicheiro, who did not allow other unnecessary businesses, such as drug trafficking, to be explored together with the illicit lottery.
 He managed a metal-working business that over the years had produced war material for the Brazilian armed forces, and he owned gasoline stations and a used car agency.